wp-plugins/category-posts-in-custom-menu/readme.txt

 1. Go to Appearance > Menu to enable/disable and set the options for the replacement of Category / Post Tag links by their posts.

 == Changelog ==

+1.1
+* Process custom fields last, so that users cannot override the built-in options like %post_featured_image with a custom field named "featured_image".
+As reported here https://wordpress.org/support/topic/category-lastes-post-with-images?replies=7#post-7052239
+* Allow others to extend my CPCM plugin with their own fields.
+Also includes a sample that shows how to do this. https://wordpress.org/support/topic/exclude-single-posts?replies=5
+* Some comments and code formatting
+* Introduced plugin versioning in code in order to perform data conversion
+* Converted "cpcm-" custom fields to "_cpcm-" so that they don't show on post edit pages and the like.
+* Update contact information
+* Ensure that excluding subcategories now also works for custom taxonomies.
+Only show the dropdown for hierarchical taxonomies.
+(Tags no longer show 'Subcategory posts' dropdown.)
+* Add custom CSS classes, as suggested here https://wordpress.org/support/topic/adding-css-classes-to-the-newly-displayed-menu-items

 1.0.1